hereon-GEMS/pydidas/pydidas/docs/source/manuals/cmdline_apps/cmd_apps.rst

         needs to be updated (i.e. the filenames and/or directories).
         Workflows themselves are organized as plugins

+    DirectorySpyApp
+        An application which allows to scan a directory for new files - either all new files or files which match a filename pattern.
+This app keeps the latest filename and image data available for the user to process further.

 The following manuals are available: